- Off road parking

+All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Shower room with extra large shower (off sitting area).
 Cloakroom with basin and WC (off hallway).
 Open plan living area with kitchen, dining area and sitting area with patio doors to private garden.

 - Oil central heating

 - Electric hob and oven, fridge/freezer, washing machine (in cloakroom), TV with Freeview, DVD, radio, WiFi, selection of books and games

 - All fuel and power inc. in rent